 What is a Bounce?

-A bounce occurs when a visitor enters a single page of a website and then exits without any further interaction on that website.
+A bounce occurs when a visitor enters a single page of a website and then leaves without doing anything else on that website.
 In other words, upon entering the initial (landing) page of the website, the website visitor does not click on any links, buttons or calls-to-action, nor do they visit a second page of the website.

 Why is My Bounce Rate So High?